Copyright for research

 The Copyright Act states that students are permitted to copy a reasonable portion of a literary, dramatic or musical work in both print and electronic form for the purpose of research or study.
 Reasonable portion is defined to be 10% of the number of pages or one chapter if the work divided into chapters.

-In all other cases, the Copyright Act is silent on how much a student can copy for their use to be 'fair'.
+In all other cases, the Copyright Act is silent on how much you can copy for their use to be 'fair'.
 This means that no guidance is provided on how much of:

 - A sound recording, film/moving image or broadcast can be used by a student under fair dealing for the purpose of research or study.